UNDER THE BLACK SUN, 1991-1993

 NEWBORN, 2001

 Newborn explores human vision shortly after birth.
-Following research, the first sights were translated photographically, considering angles of vision, focal distance, tonalities and contrasts within the capabilities of the baby’s sight.
+Following research, the first sights were translated photographically, considering angles of vision, focal distance, tonalities and contrasts within the capabilities of the baby’s biological sight.

 The earliest visual impressions play a central role in shaping the individual’s character.